-complete removal of all redundant electrical components, inclusive of the ballast and capacitor (where fitted) removal, or destruction of the ballast terminal block and capacitor (where fitted).
+complete removal of all redundant electrical components, inclusive of the ballast and capacitor (where fitted) removal, or

 23 Please see example of this evidence in Appendix G. If the lamp holders of the ballast boxes cannot face up due to the shape of the ballast box, the lamp holders must be facing the lens of the camera.